abcnews/hash-scripts-loader/README.md

 To do this, create a new JavaScript document and paste the URL into the URL field and check it in.
 Then attach the JS document in your article.

 `https://www.abc.net.au/res/sites/news-projects/interactive-loader/1.1.0/index.js`

+*Note: Currently only works if Odyssey PL JS is also attached to the article*